10 Top Ways To Help Yourself Stop Smoking

 Delay: remember that the very worst cravings last for only a few minutes and will become even less frequent the longer you have quit.

 Deep breathe: this should help you relax and focus your mind on something else.
-Long, slow and deep.
+Breathe long, slow and deep.

 Drink water: it is a good idea to drink plenty of fluids to help flush the nicotine and other toxins out of your system.

 Do something else: change your focus, move, stretch, do something different……you could go for a walk, to the movies or visit a supportive friend.
 Try eating some fresh fruit or cleaning your teeth when you would normally have a cigarette.
-You could hold something else, such as a pen or a keyring, to replace the need to hold a cigarette, or chew some normal gum or eat or drink a healthy snack to have something other than a cigarette in your mouth.
+You could hold something else, such as a pen or a keyring, to replace the need to hold a cigarette, and chew some normal gum or eat or drink a healthy snack rather than sticking a cigarette in your mouth.

-9. If you drink a lot of coffee, you may also want to cut down on your coffee in-take as you will retain more caffeine when there is no nicotine in your system.
-Feeling jittery will not help your plan to quit.
+9. If you drink a lot of coffee, you may also want to cut down on your coffee intake as you retain more caffeine when there is no nicotine in your system.
+Feeling jittery from too much caffeine will not help your plan to quit!
 It may also be best to avoid alcohol as many people find it hard to resist smoking when they drink.
-It can take time and practice to learn how to drink as a non-smoker.
-Easy does it.

 For more information please see the following resources:

-And of course, if you find it hard to go it alone, then do give me a call to discuss my Stop Smoking with Hypnotherapy 3 Step Programme.
+And of course, if you find it hard to go it alone, then do give me a call to discuss my Stop Smoking with Hypnothe3-Step Step Programme.